BACK McCready Art HOME

 Sally Wyman McCready

-Sally Wyman was born and raised in Ann Arbor, Michigan.
-Her art talent and early training, especially in high school, led her into the University of Michigan's, School of Architecture and Design (which was the U of M "art school" at that time ).
+Born Sarah Helen Wyman in 1926, Sally was raised in Ann Arbor Michigan.
+As a "born artist" her talent and early training, especially , in high school, led her into the University of Michigan's, School of Architecture and Design.

 The art professor who influenced her the most was Carlos Lopez.

-After earning the art degree and teaching for two years, she had the first of three sons and devoted herself to raising the family.
+After teaching for two years, she had the first of three sons and devoted herself to raising the family.
 She also began painting portraits of family and friends, especially children.

-The family moved to Wisconsin, and Sally refreshed her studio training by taking figure-painting courses at the University of Wisconsin-Whitewater.
-She and Don took summer workshops in watercolor from Max F. Taylor at UW-W.
+In 1965 the family moved to Whitewater, Wisconsin, and Sally refreshed her studio training by taking figure-painting courses at the University of Wisconsin-Whitewater.
+She also took summer workshops in watercolor from Max F. Taylor at UW-W.

-A lover of animals, Sally enjoys painting portraits of pets.
+A lover of animals, Sally enjoyed painting portraits of pets. .

-Unfortunately, Sally died November 23, 2008 .
-She died suddenly and unexpectedly in Whitewater, surrounded by family during a long Sunday outing she was greatly enjoying.
+On November 23, 2008 , Sally died suddenly and unexpectedly in Whitewater, surrounded by family near the end of a long Sunday lunch and Chrismas shopping trip she was greatly enjoying.

 Email: saldon [at] mccreadyart.com